lorforlinux/docs.beagleboard.io/boards/beaglev/fire/04-expansion.rst

 .. important:: This page is a work in progress, don't use if for debugging.

-.. todo:: update the tables with BeagleV Fire pinout.
+.. todo:: update the tables with BeagleV-Fire pinout.

 The expansion interface on the board is comprised of two headers P8 (46 pin) & P9 (46 pin).
 All signals on the expansion headers are **3.3V** unless otherwise indicated.